jpmckinney/opengovdialogue.ca-jekyll/en/apply-multistakeholder-forum.md

 ## Nomination Process

 Candidates may be nominated by a third party or self-nominated.
-Candidates may submit their nominations through this website.
+Candidates must submit their nominations to [join@opengovdialogue.ca](mailto:join@opengovdialogue.ca).

 Nominations must include: